MovingBlocks/DestinationSol/.github/CONTRIBUTING.md

     - **Patch**: Small bug fixes.
 Be careful: even a string value changed can have an unexpected impact elsewhere if it gets used as a key somewhere.
 Consider any possible integrations and test the change locally.
 Report any concerns in the PR or merge if all appears well.
     - **Minor**: If a substantial code is being changed/added please review as able and ping relevant contributors with `@username` to bring their attention to the PR for review.
 Probably one additional person should review then either person can merge.
     - **Major**: If any involved code is likely to cause a backwards incompatibility of some sort the PR needs the most detailed review as it would require a major release.
 Consider if it is possible to deprecate the old version of the feature and provide a bridge to the new version to restore backwards compatibility.
 Alternatively, should the change be parked in a longer term branch waiting for the next major release?
 1. React appropriately to the scope and test what seems appropriate locally.
-Remember to run local multiplayer if it seems likely the change could cause an effect there.
 1. If any issues are found or concerns noted mention them in the PR and ping anybody appropriate with a `@username` mention.
 1. If sufficient review has been done and no issues have been noted push the merged code to GitHub to auto-close the PR as merged.
 1. Assign the PR and any completed issues to an appropriate milestone if available for later release handling.